Skip to content

 Compact results (2–5 matches)name + subtitle + skills with input params

-Exact match / tool detailsubtitle + description + instructions + full skills with schemas and examples
+Exact match / tool detailsubtitle + about + full skills with schemas and examples

 Website tool cardIcon + displayName + subtitle + star rating

-Website tool pageIcon + displayName + subtitle + description + all skills
+Website tool pageIcon + displayName + subtitle + rendered about + all skills